-Treatment: Normally it is diagnosed with viewing a skin scraping under a microscope, but is usually based on appearance.
-A scabicide is prescribed by a doctor.
+Treatment: Normally, it is diagnosed by viewing a skin scraping under a microscope, but it is usually based on appearance.
+A doctor prescribes a scabicide.
 There are no OTC meds at this time.

-The NIH website recommends a “Permethrin” cream be applied from the neck down and left on for 8-14 hours, then washed off.
-A lotion is applied to freshly washed hair.
+The NIH website recommends a “Permethrin” cream be applied from the neck down and left for 8-14 hours, then washed off.
+Next, a lotion is applied to freshly washed hair.
 Don’t use conditioner.
 (Do this over a sink, so none of the lotion gets on your body).
 Leave it on for ten minutes.

 Wash all clothing, bedding, and personal items in the hottest water possible.
 Repeat as recommended.
-All members of any household with even one person with scabies should be treated to prevent further infestations.
+All household members with even one person with scabies should be treated to prevent further infestations.

 Vacuum carefully, and get rid of the bag outside.
 You don’t need to fumigate the whole house.

-Symptoms: Sometimes you can just see them and they can be itchy.
-Spread by direct contact or sharing scarves, hats, etc. Lice can only crawl, and can’t hop, jump, or fly.
+Symptoms: Sometimes, you can just see them, which can be itchy.
+Spread by direct contact or sharing scarves, hats, etc. Lice can only crawl and can’t hop, jump, or fly.

-Treatment: OTC medication include: Pyrethrins that kill lice but not nits; Permethrins that may kill eggs for several days, but often need repeat treatment; Dimethicone silicone oil that smothers the bug; and Lindane shampoo (Kwell) that works well, but can be toxic to the brain and nervous system.
+Treatment: OTC medication includes: Pyrethrins that kill lice but not nits; Permethrins that may kill eggs for several days but often need repeat treatment; Dimethicone silicone oil that smothers the bug; and Lindane shampoo (Kwell) that works well but can be toxic to the brain and nervous system.
 I wouldn’t want to use this on a young child.

-There is a prescription drug called Ovide that is made from tea tree oil and alcohol.
+A prescription drug called Ovide is made from tea tree oil and alcohol.
 Why not make it yourself?
 Tea tree oil can be put into coconut oil and spread through the hair.
 Other oils that help are thyme, lavender, anise, ylang-ylang, and geranium.
 I have heard of good results with NEEM oil (undiluted), and I would also “powder” my head with diatomaceous earth.

 Symptoms: Larger than head lice.
 Spread the same way as head lice.
 There are intensely itchy, red bumps on the skin that can become red or darkened, especially near the waist or groin.
-This lice has the ability to spread disease.
+This lice can spread disease.
 The bug is the size of a sesame seed and can be seen with the naked eye.

-Symptoms: Pubic lice live in other areas that have coarse hair, too.
-They can be in beards, armpit hair, even eyebrows!
-It can be transmitted sexually, but can also be spread by infected towels or bedding.
+Symptoms: Pubic lice live in other areas with coarse hair, too.
+They can be in beards, armpit hair, or even eyebrows!
+It can be transmitted sexually and spread by infected towels or bedding.
 Itching is the main symptom.

 Treatment: The OTC treatment is the same as for head lice.
-If items can’t be laundered, place them a plastic bag for 2 weeks.
+If items can’t be laundered, place them in a plastic bag for two weeks.

 Or shave everything off.

 Symptoms: Small oval bugs that feed off human blood, especially at night.
-Bed bugs cause a rash that is small, flat (or raised) bump on the skin.
+Bed bugs cause a rash, a small, flat (or raised) bump on the skin.
 There is redness, swelling, and itching.

 Bed bugs have made a resurgence due to immigration and travel.
 They can be found anywhere in the world and may hitch a ride home in your suitcase.
-Crowded living quarters, including simply living in an apartment building, can spread the infestation.
+In addition, crowded living quarters, including simply living in an apartment building, can spread the infestation.

 Treatment: First, find the bugs.
-They love to hide in the seams of your mattress, box springs, bed frames, edges of carpet, corners of dresser drawers, curtains, cracks in wallpaper, and in wicker furniture.
+They love to hide in the seams of your mattress, box springs, bed frames, carpet edges, dresser drawers’ corners, curtains, wallpaper cracks, and wicker furniture.
 You may see blood from their droppings where they congregate.

 Pest control companies are usually called in to eliminate them.
-Many times you have to throw out the mattress because nobody can guarantee they have been totally eliminated.
+Unfortunately, you often have to throw out the mattress because nobody can guarantee they have been totally eliminated.

 You can buy a special mattress “bag” that prevents bed bugs from getting in.
 Also, wash and dry all the bedding and clothing.
-Vacuum and get rid of the bag!
+Then, vacuum and get rid of the bag!
 If you are carpet free, it’s much easier to clean up an infestation.

 There isn’t a treatment for bedbug bites.
-Just shower and try not to scratch, which will prevent a secondary infection.
-An anti-histamine or Benadryl may help.
+Just shower and try not to scratch, preventing secondary infection.
+An antihistamine or Benadryl may help.

-There are 2 types of ticks: hard and soft.
-You usually don’t notice if a hard tick bites you, but the soft tick bite is extremely painful.
+There are two types of ticks: hard and soft.
+You usually don’t notice if a hard tick bites you, but the soft tick bite is excruciating.
 Both can spread disease, but it typically takes at least 36-48 hours for ticks to transmit diseases to their human hosts, although it can happen during removal if their body is squeezed, causing them to vomit into the host.

 Occasionally, people get reactions from the tick’s saliva.
 It can cause the redness or swelling that is associated with the bite.
 Sometimes, a toxin is excreted along with the saliva.
 The one that catches everyone’s attention is the toxin that causes Lyme disease (a bacterial infection).
 Lyme is contracted from deer ticks, which can be as tiny as the head of a pin, making it extremely easy to not see when they are attached.

-Common symptoms of Lyme include a bulls-eye shaped rash, followed by flu-like symptoms, numbness, confusion, weakness, joint pain and swelling, heart palpitations, shortness of breath, nausea, vomiting, headaches….
-Unfortunately, the simple, short fact is that the symptoms can mimic many other diseases and the one (bulls-eye rash) that is distinctive isn’t always present and may be missed, particularly if it is somewhere hidden like on your scalp, under your hair.
+Common Lyme symptoms include a bulls-eye-shaped rash, followed by flu-like symptoms, numbness, confusion, weakness, joint pain and swelling, heart palpitations, shortness of breath, nausea, vomiting, and headaches.
+Unfortunately, the simple, short fact is that the symptoms can mimic many other diseases, and the one (bulls-eye rash) that is distinctive isn’t always present and may be missed, particularly if it is somewhere hidden, like on your scalp, under your hair.

 If you are in an area with a high incidence of Lyme, be diligent about wearing tick-repelling products and protective clothing.
 Do regular tick checks if you go anywhere they might be, and keep tick-removal tools on hand.
 Make sure you know how to remove ticks safely.
 Then, if you start showing symptoms, go to the doctor promptly and tell them your concerns.
-The current test for Lyme’s disease is highly unreliable (many false positives and many false negatives), so they will probably give you the antibiotics even without a positive test.
+Unfortunately, the current test for Lyme disease is highly unreliable (many false positives and many false negatives), so they will probably give you antibiotics even without a positive test.

 Treatment: Oral antibiotics.
-The type prescribed depends on the stage of disease.
+The type prescribed depends on the stage of the disease.
 Early-stage meds are Doxycycline (Vibramycin), Amoxycillin, or Cefuroxime axetil (Ceftin).
-Doxycycline shouldn’t be used in pregnant women or kids under 8 years old.
-Later stage meds include Ceftriaxone (Rocephin) and Penicillin G. Even when the bacteria are gone, there are long term effects that can last a lifetime.
+Doxycycline shouldn’t be used in pregnant women or kids under eight.
+Later stage meds include Ceftriaxone (Rocephin) and Penicillin G. Even when the bacteria are gone, long-term effects can last a lifetime.